appvoid/grafito/README.md

 As you can notice, even with just 125m parameters, it's stll capable of improving a lot!
 While the base model seems to get some of the work done, the ruby model outperforms the base model on most querys while generating long, interesting answers.

 ### Biases
 Even though the ruby-t is better than opt-125m, sometimes, the later performs the same or even better than the fintuned version.
 The model underperforms specially on science topics probably because of biases on the pre-training phase.
 Also, this model is (as expected) as bad as the base model on math, though is a little bit better at reasoning.
+Something to note here is that prompt-engineering on this time was not well ellaborated.
+This technique can drastically improve performance while also mitigating a lot of biases.

 ### Deprication note
 Open Source language models were depricated to focus more on the final, usable product itself.
 The technique used on this project works pretty good on GPT-J though.